MauricioJCarrillo/html-css-js-practices/README.md

 16. Practice-16: How to use transform-style (3D)?
 17. Practice-17: How to use backface-visibilty (3D)?
 18. Practice-18: How to use transition?
+19. Practice-19:How to use Transition timing function and delay?